paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 This chapter discusses choices for the brand description and name plus how to change the brand name.

+briteTest is a lightweight framework for defining, running, and reporting tests in C/C++ projects.
+It provides a simple core macro-based Runner Application Programming Interface (API), a function-based Test API, fault‑tolerant execution, and clear reporting.
+It can be used for unit and command-line testing.

 <details>
 <summary>&nbsp;&nbsp;&nbsp;&nbsp;3.1.
 Alternative Brand Descriptions</summary>